MicrosoftDocs/bot-docs/articles/dotnet/formflow-advanced.md

 ---
-title: Advanced features of FormFlow in the Bot Builder SDK for .NET | Microsoft Docs
+title: Advanced features of FormFlow | Microsoft Docs
-description: Learn how to use advanced features of FormFlow with the Bot Builder SDK for .NET.
+description: Learn how to further customize user experiences and conversation handling using FormFlow and the Bot Builder SDK for .NET.
-keywords: Bot Framework, .NET, Bot Builder, SDK, FormFlow, attributes, business logic, initial state, entities
 author: kbrandl
 manager: rstand
 ms.topic: article